‘A unique kind of pain:’ San Jose community mourns those killed in mass shooting at a light-rail facility

 Authorities described the suspected shooter, 57-year-old Samuel Cassidy, as “a highly disgruntled” VTA employee who had worked at the agency for more than a decade, according to family and Santa Clara County records.
 He died at the scene in an apparent suicide at the scene of the crime.

-“I’ve heard anecdotal bits of information from co-workers who believed [Cassidy] was isolated and that some questioned his mental health, but certainly nothing specific that would tell me someone should have done something at some time,” Liccardo said, adding, “We’re going got learn a lot over the next couple weeks.”
+“I’ve heard anecdotal bits of information from co-workers who believed [Cassidy] was isolated and that some questioned his mental health, but certainly nothing specific that would tell me someone should have done something at some time,” Liccardo said, adding: “We’re going got learn a lot over the next couple weeks.”

 In a statement released Friday, the Santa Clara County Sheriff’s Office said investigators had searched the shooter’s residence, which was on fire the morning of the attack, and found a dozen firearms, about 22,000 rounds of ammunition, cans of gasoline and what they believed to be molotov cocktails.

 “It is believed that the suspect coordinated the destruction of his residence,” the statement said.
-No explosives were found at the rail yard where the shooting occurred, officials added.
+No explosives were found at the rail yard where the shooting happened, officials added.

 Like the many mass shootings before it, this latest attack prompted calls from officials across the country for stricter gun control measures.
 Liccardo said there’s a “sisterhood and brotherhood” of mayors who have experienced this kind of violence.